Nicki Ledermann: Career

 Ledermann began her career working in New York's independent movie scene in the early 1990s, working on the likes of Palookaville and Happiness before moving onto television and major motion pictures.
 In the 2000s, she worked on Sex and the City, as well as well-loved movies including P.S.
 I Love You and Enchanted.
 Ledermann has since designed makeup for some notable directors in the industry, including Steven Soderbergh, Martin Scorsese and The Coen Brothers.
 Ledermann is a six-time Emmy nominee for her work on shows such as: Sex and the City, Soderbergh's drama The Knick and Martin Scorsese's HBO series Vinyl.
 Ledermann won an Emmy Award for her makeup design for Martin Scorsese's pilot of Boardwalk Empire, whilst her work on The Devil Wears Prada earned Ledermann a BAFTA nomination.
 Some of Nicki’s most recent makeup design work includes the film musical The Greatest Showman and Martin Scorsese's The Irishman.
 Todd Phillips' Joker earned Nicki an Academy Award Nomination as well as a BAFTA Nomination.
 In 2019, Ledermann was invited to become an active member of both the British Academy of Film and Television Arts (BAFTA) and the Academy of Motion Picture Arts and Sciences.

 Personal life

 Ledermann lives in Brooklyn, New York City with her partner, renowned Director of Photography Anastas Michos.
 She has three children: Ginger, Willa and Jamieson.
+She was formerly married to director Alan Taylor (director).